 It is not a point and click adventure or a graphic novel, but instead a ship-shaped puzzle box with tons of layers that is asking the player to figure out how to open it up or piece it back together.
 The game feels like one of those corkboards, cluttered with tons of images and notes, messily connected with pins and ropes.
 Every discovery in “Return of the Obra Dinn” feels uniquely logical and yours, and it is contantly surprising how such a tangled system can have these small moments where a few pieces fit and you reach a clean conclusion, like “This man is clearly the surgeon of the ship.” or “This woman must be the captain’s wife.”

 If there is something apart from the premise and the gameplay, that is completely special, it surely is the aesthetics.
-Both the amazing soundtrack by Randall Klaver and the strange visuals, the paper-like dithered shader that Lucas Pope put together, are something else.
+Both, the amazing soundtrack and the strange visuals, especially the paper-like dithered shader that Lucas Pope put together, are something else.
 They work wonders with everything the game wants to be, and make you feel the grunginess of the setting so deeply.

 How to design a mystery